April 15, 2014

 Physical tasks can normally be broken up in a reductionist way.
 Bigger tasks can be divided by assigning people to different smaller parts of the whole.
 For intellectual tasks, it is much harder to find parts that make for an efficient workflow.
 Intellectual tasks are by default complex and linked.
 Knowledge work is a social construct.

 How many handshakes separate them from one another and from the things that matter most?
-We are beginning to see the world as relations.
+We are beginning to see the world in terms of relations.

 New architectures of work